From Mozart to Falco

 Mozart, Haydn, Beethoven - The Birth of Classical Music in Vienna

-In the 19th century Vienna lead the development of the role of music in society and its institutional background.
-Europe’s first conservatories was founded in the 1800s, from which hundreds of students have graduated becoming professionally educated musicians and composers.
-The Vienna Conservatory - later named University of Music and Performing Arts Vienna - was founded in 1817 and one of its most famous students was the world famous conductor and composer Gustav Mahler.
-Mahler finished his degree there in 1878, then was the director of Vienna’s Opera House (the Hofoper) for ten years from 1897.
-This is to this day one of the world’s largest music education centers.
+Throughout the 19th century, Vienna played a crucial role in shaping music’s place in society, as well as its institutional development.
+Some of Europe’s first conservatories were founded during the 1800s, training generations of professionally educated musicians and composers.
+Among these was the Vienna Conservatory—later renamed the University of Music and Performing Arts Vienna—established in 1817.
+One of its most famous students was the legendary conductor and composer Gustav Mahler, who graduated in 1878 before serving as director of Vienna’s Opera House (the Hofoper) for a decade from 1897.
+To this day, the university remains one of the world’s most prestigious centers for music education.

 Salzburg - The City of Mozart and the Sound of Music

-Salzburg, the awe-inspiringly beautiful Alpine city is one of the most iconic places in Austria.
-Next to having a gorgeous baroque old town, is the birthplace of W. A. Mozart and the home of the film The Sound of Music, making it famous all around the world, and entwining the city’s name with music.
+The breathtaking Alpine city of Salzburg is one of Austria’s most iconic destinations.
+Renowned for its stunning Baroque old town, it is also the birthplace of W. A. Mozart and the setting of the beloved film The Sound of Music.
+These cultural landmarks have made Salzburg famous worldwide, forever intertwining its name with music.

 Mozart’s Home Town